 I’m reminded of an analogy I learned in graduate school of the elephant as the emotional mind and its caretaker as the rational mind – the emotional mind is much older, so its stronger and more deeply established than the rational mind that begins to develop much later in life.
 Therefore, it takes a lot of befriending and practicing for the two to work together effectively.
 Mindfulness can help us with this process, but first we have to wake up to the reality that something isn’t working.
 There are lots of societal factors stacked against this type of awakening, which is why many never do so.

 Just the basics of being human are hard.
 So it seems almost tragic that, as a society, we compound this suffering through the consequences of our mindless collective preferences and choices.
 We don’t see our fundamental interconnection and we continue to elevate short-term reward (or relief) at the expense of long-term wellbeing.
-We begin to accept this narrow-minded and short-sighted strategy from our leaders as “normal”, sometimes due to what James Baldwin called moral apathy or what Sarah Schulman coined mental gentrification – “letting our common sense and decency be colonized by privilege”.
-We stop questioning, we lose our moral compass, and our diversity and inventiveness of thought.
-We forget and repress outcomes that feel dissonant – we may even defiantly celebrate the qualities that support short-sightedness as we seek to survive – to assimilate – amidst mainstream cultural demands and values.
+These leads us to accept this narrow-minded and short-sighted strategy from our leaders as “normal”, sometimes due to what James Baldwin called moral apathy or what Sarah Schulman coined mental gentrification – “letting our common sense and decency be colonized by privilege”.
+Eventually, we stop questioning, we lose our moral compass, and our diversity and inventiveness of thought.
+To cope with the dissonance we feel, we forget and repress outcomes that don’t support our views – we may even defiantly celebrate the qualities that support short-sightedness as we seek to survive – to assimilate – amidst mainstream cultural demands and values.
 Over generations, this is compounded.
 Just as with neighborhood gentrification, the cost of rent in our minds just keeps getting higher and higher.

 …systemic change in policy making is prevented, at least in part, because politicians and civil servants do not understand the very thing they use to do their job, their own embodied minds.
 This is not a spiritual or a therapeutic issue, it is basic lack of education and self-awareness, something mindfulness interventions can, if designed well, do something about.” – Rachel Lilley